aiven/devportal/docs/platform/howto/saml/setup-saml-okta.rst

 Configure SAML on Okta
 -----------------------

 This is a two step process.
-You first create the SAML SP-Initiated authentication flow, then create a bookmark app that will redirect to the Aiven Console's login page.
+First, you create the SAML SP-Initiated authentication flow and then you create a bookmark app that will redirect to the Aiven Console's login page.

 #.
-Log in to the **Admin** portal.
+Log in to the Okta administrator console.

 #.
 Go to the **Applications** tab.

 #.
 Click **Create a new app integration**.